Norwegian Gynecological Cancer Registry

 Gynecological cancers are treated with various combinations of surgery, hormone therapy, chemotherapy and radiation therapy.

-Quality objectives
+Quality indicators

 Patients with gynaecological cancer are assessed, treated and followed up by both the primary health service and the specialist health service.
 All doctors who provide health care to patients with gynaecological cancer are obliged to report to the Cancer Registry, which includes the Norwegian Gynecological Cancer Registry.